jackyko1991/Spec-Driven-Development/README.md

 The cycle works as follows:
 1.  **Execute**: The `task-executor` agent implements a significant, planned task from the `tasks.md` file.
 2.  **Verify**: Upon completion, the agent presents the changes to the user for verification.
 3.  **Debug (if needed)**: If the user identifies a bug, the workflow seamlessly transitions to the `debugger` agent.
-The bug is then isolated, replicated, and fixed in a safe sandbox environment.
+The bug is then isolated, replicated, and fixed in the unified sandbox environment.
 4.  **Return**: Once the bug is resolved and the fix is merged, the `debugger` agent offers to switch back to the `task-executor`.
 5.  **Continue**: The `task-executor` picks up the next task, continuing the development momentum.